MHwashere/ksc/README.md

 ## Discord Notifications
 This program uses discord notifications to alert the user of new stock.
-You will need to provide a discord webhook of the server where you wish to recieve alerts.
+You will need to provide a discord webhook of the server where you wish to receive alerts.
 - Discord Notifications using Webhooks: [Discord Webhooks](https://support.discord.com/hc/en-us/articles/228383668-Intro-to-Webhooks)

 ## Setup
 1. Download ksc.py and packages.txt
 2. Complete all requirements
 3. Install the necessary packages
    -  `pip3 install -r packages.txt`

 ## Run
 ```